ShubeeOro/ACIT4640-wkseven-lab/README.md

 </pre>

-##   - run included scripts to import and delete keys
+## Run the included scripts to import and delete keys

 Run the provided script to import said key into our AWS key pair